jon-e-turner/security_engineer_code_test/ConfigChecker/README.md

     > dotnet ef database update
     ```

-- Launch the application, then use a browser to open URI from the debug output.
-In this example,
+- Launch the application, then continue on to launching the [SPA](../ConfigCheckerSpa/README.md#to-configure).
-that is `http://localhost:5262`.
-If you are re-directed from "/" to "/upload" the service is
-connected.

     ``` shell
     > dotnet run